 The key to this success has been that local leaders have kept the momentum going after they saw Campus Martius transform and have worked together to create an ever-changing (and ever-improving) city center.
 So many people have become involved that it's impossible to begin to name all of them in this short article.
 There is indeed a culture around the value of public space investments here.

-The result: The greatest transformation of any downtown in the US since World War II!
+The result is the greatest transformation of any downtown in the US since World War II!